Dundee Corporation Tramways: Trams

 After closure in 1956 two tram cars were offered for preservation.
 One was one of the batch of ten trams built by Brush in 1930.
 The other was one of two single-deck works cars numbered RW1 and RW2.
 These had originally been part of the batch of six trams built by Brush and delivered to Dundee in 1907.
 In 1935 these two had been cut down and converted for use as repair wagons.
-Ultimately, with no suitable storage sites being available, neither tram was able to be preserved and they were scrapped along all of the remaining fleet.
+Ultimately, with no suitable storage sites being available, neither tram was able to be preserved and they were scrapped along with the majority of the remaining fleet.

 Trolleybuses

 Dundee owned a total of two trolleybuses during the brief life of the system, which were sold for further use in Halifax after withdrawal.